-Valle d'Aosta's net direct and indirect debt was moderate at 26% of operating revenue on average between 2016 and 2018.
-In 2019, we expect the same ratio to decrease at 24% of operating revenue, led by the marked decrease in direct debt (expected at \in 81 million in 2019 compared with \in 274 million in 2013).
-In 2018, direct debt consisted of a \in 543 million bullet bond, net of the \in 461 million sinking fund in 2018, and an amortising bond for a total of \in 112 million.
-We expect direct debt to be extinguished by 2021 when the bullet bond matures.
-Valle d'Aosta's debt is manageable, with interest payments amounting to just 1.4% of operating revenue in 2018.
+Valle d'Aosta's net direct and indirect debt was moderate at 24% of operating revenue on average between 2016 and 2019.
+In 2020, we expect the ratio to decrease at 20% of operating revenue, led by the marked decrease in direct debt (expected at €50 million in 2020 compared with €274 million in 2013).
+In 2019, direct debt consisted of a €543 million bullet bond (maturing in 2021), net of the €488 million sinking fund in 2019, and an amortising bond (maturing in 2026) for a total of €82 million.
+Valle d'Aosta's debt is manageable, with interest payments amounting to just 1.3% of operating revenue in 2019.
 We do not expect the region to take on additional debt, because it has ample liquidity and self-financing capacity to support its future capital spending.

-Since 2013, Valle d'Aosta's debt has been managed by Finaosta S.p.A., an arms-length financial institution fully owned by the region, which operates as a holding company for the region's subsidiaries and which is responsible for developing the local economy.
+Since 2013, Valle d'Aosta's new debt has been managed by Finaosta S.p.A., an arms-length financial institution fully owned by the region, which operates as a holding company for the region's subsidiaries and is responsible for developing the local economy.
 The increase in Valle d'Aosta's indirect debt is largely driven by increased borrowings by Finaosta S.p.A., entirely guaranteed by the region.
-The expected guaranteed amounts shall reach a peak of €188 million in 2019-20 (according to prudent forecast from the region), up from €179 million in 2018, and will decrease progressively to €166 million in 2022.
-During 2018-22, the level of indirect debt, which also partially takes into consideration Casino' de la Vallee S.p.A.'s debt, shall stabilise at around €200 million.
+The guaranteed amounts reached a peak of €188 million in 2019-20, up from €179 million in 2018, and will decrease to €152 million in 2021.
+Such a decrease will bring the level of indirect debt, which also takes into consideration Casino' de la Vallee S.p.A.'s financial debt, at around €160 million in 2021.
+In 2019 indirect debt was 70% of the regional NDID while it is expected to reach 89% in 2021 on the back of the consistent decrease in direct debt.